 - Incorporate some grilled lemon shrimp into homemade macaroni and cheese off the smoker grill.
 The cheesy, mellow flavor of the mac and cheese pairs deliciously with the tangier barbecue shrimp.

 - Cut up the shrimp and mix with mayonnaise, diced celery, sliced Vidalia onions and some extra lemon and ginger seasoning for a one-of-a-kind picnic salad or sandwich spread.

 - Serve pellet smoker grilled shrimp on top of a seared steak.
 Consider them a protein-packed topper that everyone can enjoy.

 The question is not whether you should dive into this ginger shrimp recipe, but when you can snag the opportunity to make something everyone will rave about.
 Get the tastiest, freshest, plumpest shrimp you can find and try barbecuing those shrimp ASAP.
-Shrimp grills fast, so be sure to play the role of Grilla babysitter to avoid overdoing these gems from the sea.
+Shrimp grills fast, so be sure to avoid overdoing these gems from the sea.